nadya-konadu/git-exercise/chapter1.md

 “Be careful, Billy! ” shouted Lucy with a worried look on her face.
 “The world outside can be scary! ”

-“I will, Lucy! ” replied Billy with a wave.
-“But I must see the Golden Orchard! ”